 See also: Times Higher Education feature "Why philanthropy merits scholarly study".

 Ben Fletcher-Watson and Beth Whiteside are research students with with ICC (the School of Management's Institute for Capitalising on Creativity).
 Based at the Royal Conservatoire of Scotland, they are now guiding preparation of the third issue of the Scottish Journal of Performance (SJOP), the multi-institution journal which they launched in December 2013.
-The the Centre for Academic, Professional and Organisational Development (CAPOD) is showcasing the achievement at the one-day event, "Managing journals: challenges and opportunities" on Thursday 23 October 2014.
-Academic/research staff and research postgraduate students in all disciplines were encouraged to book a place at the workshop.
+The the Centre for Academic, Professional and Organisational Development (CAPOD) showcased the achievement at the one-day event, "Managing journals: challenges and opportunities" on Thursday 23 October 2014.
+Academic/research staff and research postgraduate students from a wide range of disciplines attended.

 The Oxford Handbook of Banking, Second Edition (Oxford Handbooks in Finance), edited by Professor John Wilson, with Allen N. Berger and Philip Molyneux, is to be published in November 2014.

 The volume provides an overview and analysis of developments and research in banking.
 This edition includes new chapters on: banking in Africa, competition in banking, complexity and systemic risk, corporate governance in banking, liquidity creation, market discipline in financial markets, securitization, shadow banking, sovereign debt crises, and supervision of systemically important banks.